 Interns are expected to complete the program within the established schedule.
 Interns who are enrolled in the OMALS program or another graduate degree program during the internship are also expected to earn that graduate degree within the established schedule.
-In extenuating circumstances, such as medical necessity, internship program extensions may be granted to accommodate a leave of absence.
-Rotation experiences are subject to site availability.
+Interns with extenuating circumstances may request an adjusted schedule by submitting a proposal in writing to the director.
+All proposed adjustments are subject to approval by the director and all future rotation experiences are subject to availability.
+If schedule adjustments are approved, the intern must continue to make satisfactory progress toward completing the program as outlined in the approved plan or apply for a leave of absence.
 If a leave of absence is required, the intern must submit a written request specifying the reason for the absence and the length of time requested.
-If a leave of absence is granted, the intern must complete all program requirements within six months of the originally scheduled completion date to receive a verification statement.
+If a leave of absence is granted, the intern will be expected to complete all program requirements within one year of the originally scheduled completion date.
+If a longer period of time is needed, the intern must present an updated proposal which will be subject to approval by the director.
+Readmission to the program is not guaranteed after an absence of more than one year.
+The maximum time allowed to complete the program and receive an internship verification statement is five years.